— Base Camp Kayaking —

 Seeing a humpback whale lunging through a school of bait fish, a grizzly bear chasing salmon in a shallow river, or a pod of killer whale, also known as orcas, surfacing in unison are often considered once in a lifetime experiences and all three are possible on Kingfisher Wilderness Adventures’ “Whales and Grizzly Bear” base camp tour.

-There is no better place in the world to kayak with both humpback and killer whales (orcas) than Johnstone Strait and Blackfish Sound off the northeastern corner of Vancouver Island.
-This area is recognized as one of the most predictable places in the world to see these great marine mammals and Kingfisher’s base camps are located right in the heart of these wildlife rich waters on an island covered in old growth rainforest.
+There is no better place in the world than the Johnstone Strait to kayak with orcas and humpback whales while having convenient access to one of BC’s most impressive land mammals—the grizzly bear.
+This area is recognized as one of the most predictable places in the world to see these great marine mammals, and Kingfisher’s base camps are located on an island covered in old-growth rainforest in the heart of these wildlife-rich waters.

 Dates: This tour runs every Saturday to Tuesday from early-July to mid September.
 See the calendar below for availability.